King's College Hospital: Facilities

+In 2026, the hospital opened its new rooftop intensive care ward, with space for six patients and planting designed by Sarah Price and Nigel Dunnett.

 Location

 On the opposite side of the A215 (Denmark Hill) is the Maudsley psychiatric hospital, which has close links with King's.
 The Institute of Psychiatry is nearby and many doctors at King's collaborate with their academic colleagues in carrying out research in conditions such as Parkinson's disease and Motor neurone disease.
 The Denmark Hill Campus of King's College London is also on Denmark Hill although the main Strand campus is further along the 68 bus route at Aldwych.
 The nearest railway station is Denmark Hill railway station.

 Media

 The hospital features in Channel 4's award winning documentary 24 Hours in A&E. The documentary focuses on the hospital's accident and emergency department and is filmed using 70 different cameras strategically placed to capture the workings of the department without interference.

 It was also the setting for Louis Theroux's 2016 documentary Drinking to Oblivion.